National Sandwich Day: Where to get deals and freebies on subs and sandwiches - NewsBreak

 Firehouse Subs

 Firehouse Subs is giving its Rewards members the chance to win a free sub on National Sandwich Day by entering specific promo codes into the Firehouse Subs app.
-For the codes, customers are being instructed to keep up-to-date with to the brand’s social-media channels, specifically Instagram, Twitter and Facebook.
+For the codes, customers are being instructed to keep up-to-date with the brand’s social media channels, specifically Instagram, Twitter, and Facebook.

 Jersey Mike’s Subs